GirishPatel/market-base/DEVELOPMENT.md

-# 🚀 Local Development Guide
+# 🛠️ MarketBase Development Guide

+This guide covers local development setup, testing, deployment, and getting help for developers working on the MarketBase e-commerce platform.

 ## 🚀 Quick Start (Automated Setup for New Developers)

+### One-Command Setup

-**NEW**: The entire application can now be started with a single command!
+The entire application can be started with a single command!
 No more manual database setup steps.

 ```bash
 # One-command setup: builds, migrates, seeds, and starts everything